MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-event-grid.md

 ---
-title: Use Azure EventGrid in Spring
+title: Use Azure Event Grid in Spring
-description: Configure a Spring Boot application created with the Spring Initializr to use the Azure EventGrid.
+description: Configure a Spring Boot application created with the Spring Initializr to use the Azure Event Grid.
 services: event-grid
 documentationcenter: java
 ms.date: 09/01/2023